 When I first started out as a wedding photographer, I assumed my favorite part of the work would be the photography itself—but it turned out to be the people.
 I leave every celebration I have the privilege of documenting with a full heart and such admiration for the love I witness between families.

-I mean, what’s not to love about a mom staring at her son with all of the pride in the world—or a dad welling up with tears because he swears it was just yesterday his daughter was in kindergarten?
+What’s not to love about a mom staring at her son with all of the pride in the world—or a dad welling up with tears because he swears it was just yesterday his daughter was in kindergarten?
 I feel so fortunate to get to witness—and forever suspend in time—those ephemeral moments in relationships.

 As the daughter of an artist and a professor, both sides of my brain get their fair share of camera time.
 I take my art form and the responsibility I have to my couples incredibly seriously—but I’m also laid-back and love to create the kind of atmosphere that allows you to have fun and feel like yourself.